aws/aws-iot-device-sdk-js-v2/GG_IPC_BETA.md

 #### Minor Issues
 * Multiple Doc Comments - (**Polish/Misc**) The Greengrass service model uses multiple documentation annotations in a few spots.
 These are not rendered well by the codegen (it compiles, but it looks dumb)
 * Incorrect Doc Annotations - (**Polish/Misc**) The Greengrass service model has some incorrect documentation annotations in it.
 This has already been fixed internally, but the fix has been applied to a version of the model that contains unreleased changes (MQTT5 support) and so I don't want to use it until there's a public version of Greengrass that those changes would be handled in.
+* Integer Size Validation - (**Correctness**) Modeled integer fields do not currently perform range checks on their value during validation, only is-a-number and is-an-integer.
 #### Design Deficiencies
 * Inbound Unions - (**Ease of Use**) Per the Design Notes, the JS IPC modeling approach uses Plain-Old-Data (POD) types.
 Most of the costs of this choice are paid internally by the client code generaation, but there is one downside currently in the user experience.
 When handling a response or a streaming message that contains or is a union, no indication is given as to which member of the union is set.
 There are several possibilities for how we might assist the user or simplify this scenario, but nothing is concrete or particularly satisfactory yet.
 #### Design Debates